delta6626/365-days-of-code/README.md

 - Day 221 ✅: Refactored code, updated cloud functions to send startup data, rendered user bios on profile cards, enforced cleaner practices, and switched the cards to a masonry layout
 - Day 222 ✅: Refactored code, polished UI text, added a basic footer, and redesigned the Pro badge
 - Day 223 ✅: Started the browse page with the title, subtitle, and a search bar with an icon
+- Day 224 ✅: Revamped the contacts page by adding a search bar to filter through contacts

 ## 📌 Notes